 I take ziprasidone.
 Can it make it harder for me to get pregnant?

 A reported side effect of ziprasidone is sexual dysfunction (problems with sexual desire, sexual arousal, orgasms, or sexual pain disorders).
 If a person has sexual dysfunction, it might make it harder to get pregnant.

 Does taking ziprasidone increase the chance for miscarriage?

-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
+Every pregnancy starts out with a 3-5% chance of having birth defect.
 This is called the background risk.
-Animal studies have raised some concern about a higher chance for birth defects.
+Animal studies have raised some concern about a higher chance for birth defects with use of ziprasidone in pregnancy.
 However, animal studies cannot always predict how a medication would affect a human pregnancy.
-There are case reports of healthy outcomes in children born to mothers who used ziprasidone in pregnancy.
+Studies in humans have not reported an increased chance for birth defects.

 I need to take ziprasidone throughout my entire pregnancy.
 Will it cause withdrawal symptoms in my baby after birth?